-EGR/EVAP Control Solenoid
+EGR/EVAP Control Solenoid (Federal Emissions)

-The exhaust gas recirculation/evaporative emission (EGR/EVAP) control solenoid (Figure 3) is controlled by the powertrain control module (PCM).
+The exhaust gas recirculation/evaporative emission (EGR/EVAP) control solenoid (Figure 4) is controlled by the powertrain control module (PCM).
 The EGR/EVAP control solenoid controls vacuum to both the exhaust gas recirculation (EGR) valve and to the evaporative (EVAP) emission canister.
-When the EGR/EVAP control solenoid is off (12 V signal from the PCM) vacuum is supplied to both the EGR valve and to the EVAP canister.
-When the EGR/EVAP control solenoid is on (ground supplied by PCM), vacuum is vented to the atmosphere keeping the EGR valve closed and no vacuum to the EVAP canister.
+When the EGR/EVAP control solenoid is off (ground signal OFF from the PCM) vacuum is supplied to both the EGR valve and to the EVAP canister.
+When the EGR/EVAP control solenoid is on (ground supplied by PCM), vacuum is turned off keeping the EGR valve closed and no vacuum to the EVAP canister.
+(On vehicles with California emissions there are separate solenoids for the EGR and the EVAP systems.)
 The PCM will command the EGR/EVAP control solenoid on at: